-A balance fertilizer contains equal parts of each element – 10-10-10
+A balanced fertilizer contains equal parts of each element.
+For example, 10-10-10.

-Slow release fertilizers release nutrients over an extended period and don’t have to be applied as often.
-They are also safer for the environment as there is less potential of leaching into ground water.
-There are many types of organic (natural) fertilizers available including: fish emulsion, dried blood, wood ashes and animal manure.
+Slow release fertilizers release nutrients over an extended period of time.
+Therefore, they don’t have to be applied as often.
+They are safer for the environment because there is less chance of leaching into the ground water.